Dr. Richard Moriarty, who helped create 'Mr. Yuk' poison warning for kids, dies at 83

 Moriarty passed away on Thursday, according to Jeffrey Fugh of the funeral home John A. Freyvogel Sons Inc., which is handling arrangements in Pittsburgh.

-Moriarty was involved in establishing and developing the Pittsburgh Poison Center, where he had served as director.
+Moriarty was involved in establishing and developing the Pittsburgh Poison Center, where he served as director.

 He died at UPMC Shadyside hospital several months after undergoing surgery, the Pittsburgh Post-Gazette reported.